Mr-Kumar-Abhishek/brain-beats-blog/_posts/2023-05-05-311-13-hz-pure-tone-for-cancer-zodiac-the-frequency-of-clarity-calm.md

 tweet-title: 311.13 Hz Pure Tone for Cancer Zodiac - The Frequency of Clarity & Calm
 tweet-description: The 311.13 Hz pure tone, paired with the musical note D#, is a celestial tool designed to help you recharge, focus, and embrace your inner peace.
 date: 2023-05-05
-keywords: frequency benefits, Brain Beats, Frequencies, 298 Hz, Brain wave entrainment, sound therapy, 311.13 Hz, meditation, healing
+keywords: frequency benefits, Brain Beats, Frequencies, Brain wave entrainment, sound therapy, 311.13 Hz, meditation, healing
 ---

 **Harness the cosmic power of sound to align with your zodiac energy.**